jpgacrama/recruitment-platform/DesignDocument/DesignDocument.rst

 Abstract:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    The Recruitment Tool will serve as a Database of the Recruitment Team for a long-term use.
+    The :term:`Recruitment Tool` will serve as a :term:`Database` of the Recruitment Team for a long-term use.
     This is to manage the current and previous pool of candidates for different roles.
-    The purposes of this tool are storing data/details of the :term:`applicants<Applicants>`, editing, and updating :term:`candidates<Candidates>`’ profile,
+    The purposes of this tool are :term:`Storing Data`/details of the :term:`applicants<Applicants>`, editing, and updating :term:`candidates<Candidates>`’ profile,
     retrieving of profiles, and  validating :term:`applicants<Applicants>`’ history.

 Recruitment Interview:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     :term:`Applicants` will be interviewed by Recuiters, and in the future, by clients.
-Their interview statuses will be saved in the database associated with this tool.
+Their interview statuses will be saved in the :term:`Database` associated with this tool.

 Interview Sheet:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~